yhagio/tutorialedge.net/content/golang/improving-your-tests-with-testify-go.md

 Assertions are something that I genuinely feel the standard library in Go is missing.
 You can most definitely achieve the same results with the likes of `if` comparisons and whatever else, but it's not the cleanest way to write your test files.

-This is where the likes of [stretchr/testify](https://github.com/stretchr/testify) comes to save the day.
+This is where the likes of [stretchr/testify](https://github.com/stretchr/testify) comes in to save the day.
 This package has quickly become one of the most popular testing packages, if not *the* most popular testing package for Go developers around the world.

-It's elegant syntax allows you to write incredibly easy assertions that just make sense.
+Its elegant syntax allows you to write incredibly easy assertions that just make sense.

 # Getting Started